lumail/lumail/README.md

 The application is developed in C++ and has intentionally minimal dependencies:

 * lua 5.1 - The scripting language.
-    * lua 5.2 is supported too, but is not the default.
+    * lua 5.2 is also supported, but is not yet the default.
 * libncursesw - The console input/graphics library.
 * libgmime-2.6  - The MIME-library.
 * libglibmm-2.4 - The library we use for UTF-8 aware strings.